Breast cancer is the most common type of cancer in women, but men can also be diagnosed with the disease.

 While researchers can’t say for certain why breast cancer is rare for men and more prevalent in women, they believe it has to do with breast development.
 Due in part to the hormones estrogen and progesterone, a female breast is typically more developed than a male breast.
 Men have less breast tissue and their breast cells divide more infrequently, resulting in a decreased chance that one will become malignant.

-What are the risk factors for male breast cancer?
+What are the risk factors for men with breast cancer?

-Many risk factors are common to men and women.
+Many risk factors are common to everyone.
 Some are modifiable and related to lifestyle.
 Factors include: